Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 5. Click on <Mouse → 1 button viewing> to enable scrolling.

-6.Click on <Display → Sequence On> to see the amino acid sequence for GFP.
+6. Click on <Display → Sequence On> to see the amino acid sequence for GFP.

 7. Select residues 64-66 SYG and color these residues red.
 This is the **chromophore** of GFP, the portion of the molecule responsible for the fluorescence.